 Sexuality is about the act of mating.
 Humans do not have sex simply in order to reproduce.
 We also have sex to enjoy sexual intimacy (recreation) and to form the emotional bonds that keep couples committed to each other over the years needed to support a family (deferred reproduction).

 For most animals, a male fertilises a female by making a quick insertion.
 Only mammals employ an extended thrusting technique.
-There is no obvious advantage to this extra time needed for the mating process.
+There is no obvious advantage to the extra time male mammals take to mate.
 This inefficiency is no doubt due to the pleasure the male obtains from thrusting.

-Mammals use rear entry but the default position used by heterosexuals in so-called civilised countries is the missionary position, which allows:
+Mammals use rear entry but the default position for coitus used by humans, in so-called civilised countries, is the missionary position which allows:

 - a man to control the stimulation he enjoys from thrusting;